ros-navigation/docs.nav2.org/plugin_tutorials/docs/filtering_of_noise-induced_obstacles.rst

 Overview
 ========

+Incorrect definition of the robot position on the map or noisy sensor measurements can cause to errors in ``Voxel Layer`` or ``Obstacle Layer``.
+As a result, salt and pepper noise may appear on the costmap.
+This noise creates false obstacles that prevent the robot from finding the best path on the map.
 This tutorial shows how to configure filtering of false obstacles caused by noise.
 This functionality is provided by the ``DenoiseLayer`` costmap layer plugin which will be enabled and used in this document.

 Requirements